 AI for Blockchain (2018)

-In 2015, IBM published a white paper beautifully titled “Device Democracy,” which celebrated the profound impact of the general concept of Blockchain in the IT industry.
-I proposed new research and
+In 2015, IBM published a white paper beautifully titled “Device Democracy” that highlighted the significant impact of the concept of Blockchain in the IT industry.
+I proposed new research and business directions to enhance Blockchain from a transaction management system to a decentralized platform for value co-creation among participants, with machine learning playing a critical role.

 business directions to advance Blockchain from a mere transaction management system to a decentralized platform for value co-creation among participants, in which machine learning plays a critical role.

-Although my business proposal did not work out internally, it got significant traction in the research community.
-I gave an invited talk at IEEE International Symposium on Blockchain in 2021 under the title “Decentralized Collaborative Learning with Probabilistic Data Protection.”
-Its extended abstract has been published as a full conference paper as a proceedings paper of the prestigious IEEE International Conference on Smart Data Services (SMDS 21).
+Although my business proposal did not succeed internally, it received significant attention in the research community.
+I presented an invited talk at the 2021 IEEE International Symposium on Blockchain titled “Decentralized Collaborative Learning with Probabilistic Data Protection.”
+The extended abstract of my talk was published as a full conference paper in the proceedings of the prestigious IEEE International Conference on Smart Data Services (SMDS 21).

 Tsuyoshi Idé, Rudy Raymond, “Decentralized Collaborative Learning with Probabilistic Data Protection,” In Proceedings of the 2021 IEEE International Conference on Smart Data Services (SMDS 21, September 5-10, 2021, virtual), pp.234-243 [slides, IEEE Xplore].